rarisenpai/ai-memory-sdk/README.md

 # Memory SDK
-An experimental SDK for using Letta agents for long-term memory and learning in a pluggable way.
+An experimental SDK for adding agentic memory and learning in a pluggable way.
 When messages are added, subconsious memory agents process them to generate *learned context* that can be plugged into your system prompt, such as a user profile or a conversational summary.
 ```
 +========================================+
 |         SYSTEM PROMPT                  |